The Scholarships were founded in 1953 to commemorate the humane ideals of the European Recovery Program (Marshall Plan). The objectives:

 In appointing Scholars, the selectors look for distinction of intellect and character, in scholastic attainment, activities, and achievements.
 Preference is given to students who combine high academic ability with the capacity to play an active part in the life of the United Kingdom university they attend, and to those who show the potential to make a significant contribution to their own society.
 Selectors will also look for strong motivation and seriousness of purpose, including the presentation of a specific and realistic academic program.

-Students who seek campus nomination must download an application from the Marshall website, complete a Letter of Intent in February of their junior year (or senior year if you choose to compete as a "recent graduate" the following year), and meet the May 1 Spring Campus Deadline for a complete application.
+Students who seek campus nomination must download an application from the Marshall website, complete an Initial Interest Form in February of their junior year (or senior year if you choose to compete as a "recent graduate" the following year), and meet the noon on the first Tuesday of May spring campus deadline for a complete application.

 Over the summer, applicants will collect all reference letters, revise and edit their applications, reviewing them with the Graduate and Undergraduate Fellowships Office and the University of Puget Sound Faculty Mentor for the Marshall Scholarship.

-The fall campus deadline for completed applications to be submitted to the Fellowships Office is September 6, 2013.
+The fall campus deadline for completed applications to be submitted to the Fellowships Office is noon on the first Tuesday in September.
 This allows time for the Graduate Fellowship Advisory Committee to review and select qualified nominees.

 The Graduate Fellowships Advisory (GFAC) will review applications for university nominations and hold a series of mock interviews for applicants who become finalists in the Marshall Scholarship competition.
 Applicants are expected to work diligently on their applications over the course of the summer.
 Several drafts of the applications and proposed programs of study will be required.